GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/feature-status/index.md

 Recently, challenges have been [pointed out](https://github.com/WICG/turtledove/issues/281) around the integration of the [Attribution Reporting API](/docs/privacy-sandbox/attribution-reporting/) and FLEDGE, especially in the situation where fenced frames are involved.

-For event-level attribution reporting with FLEDGE, we have a proposed set of initial improvements to make this integration easier which you can learn more about in the [explainer](https://github.com/WICG/turtledove/blob/main/Fenced_Frames_Ads_Reporting.md#support-for-attribution-reporting).
-The integration will be available in both Fenced Frames and iFrames.
+For event-level reporting with FLEDGE, we have a proposed set of initial improvements to make this integration easier which you can learn more about in the [explainer](https://github.com/WICG/turtledove/blob/main/Fenced_Frames_Ads_Reporting.md#support-for-attribution-reporting).
+The integration will be available for both fenced frames and iFrames.
+Event-level reporting will be available for testing in Chrome Stable M112+.

 For those who need [aggregate attribution reporting with FLEDGE](https://github.com/WICG/turtledove/issues/289), we are working on more flexible solutions to capture more bidding signals with aggregate reporting, and we will publish a proposal once it is ready.